j4m1e/static-website-iac/README.md

-# static-website-iac
+# Using AWS to Host a Static Website
-AWS CloudFormation templates associated with blog series
+AWS CloudFormation templates associated with [blog series](https://renegade.cloud/tags/website/).